tomassedovic/quicksilver-roguelike/README.md

 }
 ```

-If we called `self.tilema.excute` directly, it would mutably borrow
+If we called `self.tileset.excute` without the `let` lines above it,
-the entire `Game` struct and we wouldn't be able to access `self.map`
+it would mutably borrow the entire `Game` struct and we wouldn't be
-or `self.tile_size_px`.
-So we do a partial borrow and call `execute`
+able to access `self.map` or `self.tile_size_px`.
+So we do a partial
-on that.
+borrow and call `execute` on that.

 > Try removing the `let` lines and use `self.map` etc. in the `draw`
 > function.
 See what happens!